Performance Breakdown

 How does the Shark ION P50 clean?

-Everything from the dust cup, motor, and the Duo Clean head placement aims to provide an excellent user experience when cleaning large floor areas.
+Everything, from the dust cup, motor, and Duo Clean head placement, aims to provide an excellent user experience when cleaning large floor areas.

-One advantage that the Shark lift-away system has is its ability to get completely flat without having to turn the body sideways, as would be the case for products like the Dyson V8 and Tineco A11.
+One advantage of the Shark Lift-Away system is its ability to get completely flat without turning the body sideways, unlike products like the Dyson V8 and Tineco A11.

 Since the canister is out of the way, there’s nothing to hinder the main cleaning head.